jundalisay/sp/content/en/research/schrodinger/quantization/part-1d.md

 description: ""
 # image: "/covers/sciences.png"
 color: "black"
-draft: true
 ---

 2. E < 0.

 In this case the condition (15) is not eo ipso excluded, but for the moment we hold onto its exclusion, as arranged.
 Then, according to (14′′) and (17), U1 grows unlimited for r = ∞, whereas U2 vanishes exponentially.
 Our entire transcendent U (and the same holds true for χ) will then remain finite if and only